dataparadigms/popeShiny/README.md

 popeShinyApp
 ============

-Interactive app built in #Rstats using Shiny and the Rickshaw.js library
+Interactive app built in #rstats using Shiny